greymonroe/kolibri/README.md

 ---

 ### 8. KDE helpers (experimental)
-We experimented with reflection-aware KDE to avoid edge-bias when breakpoints cluster at the edge of the window.
+We experimented with reflection-aware KDE to classify types of clusters based on edge-bias when breakpoints cluster at the edge of the window vs centered.

 - `kde_reflect(x, bw = ..., ...)`
   - makes a reflected sample around min/max